Democrats bet on early Latino outreach to avoid '20 pitfalls

 KISSIMMEE, Fla.
-(AP) — On a sweaty recent Thursday afternoon, Alex Berrios is instructing his team on how to get people to register to vote.
-Extend your hand, he says; it makes folks more likely to stop.
+(AP) — On a sweaty recent Thursday afternoon, Alex Berrios was instructing his team on how to get people to register to vote.
+Extend your hand, he said; it makes folks more likely to stop.
 Smile a lot, that works, too.
-But immediately take no for an answer so you don’t seem too pushy.
+But immediately take no for an answer so you don't seem too pushy.

-Berrios, co-founder of a new nonprofit, Mi Vecino, or “My Neighbor” has a lot riding on developing the right pitch.
-His group, which works out of a cramped office in the shadow of Disney World, is targeting Latino would-be voters.
-He is role-playing how best to approach them in front of Walgreens, amid games of dominoes at a senior center or outside El Bodegon, a supermarket chain specializing in Colombian products.

 Fifteen months before the midterm elections, groups like his are mobilizing across the country — both Democrats who have enjoyed a historic Latino allegiance and Republicans emboldened by gains in 2020 — all trying to lock down the fastest growing segment of the U.S. population.